The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 Three types of these plants are especially popular:

-1. White galanthus.
-White snowdrop (has more than 50 varieties) not only blooms before all its relatives, but also blooms the longest - about 30 days.
-These plants are of medium length - from 7 to 12 cm, its flowers are elegant, white, with a yellow spot inside, have a pleasant aroma.
+1. Galanthus are snow-white.
+The white snowdrop (has more than 50 varieties) not only blooms earlier than all its relatives, but also blooms the longest - about 30 days.
+These plants are of medium length - from 7 to 12 cm; their flowers are graceful, white, with a yellow spot inside, and have a pleasant aroma.

 2. Snowdrops are snowy.
-Snowdrops are one of the most popular species of this plant, blooming in mid-late March, and growing in the forests of Europe.
-Height - from 10 to 15 cm, leaves are flat, gray-green in color from 0.4 to 1 cm wide, length - 10 cm. drooping bell, white with a green speck.
+Snowdrops are one of the most popular types This plant blooms in mid to late March and grows in the forests of Europe.
+Height - from 10 to 15 cm, leaves are flat, gray-green in color, width from 0.4 to 1 cm, length - 10 cm.
+The flower of this plant species has a cut, but otherwise looks like most representatives of its genus - medium in size, with drooping bell, white with a green spot.

 3. Galanthus Elwes.
-Elwes snowdrops can be seen in the forests of Asia Minor, while they begin to bloom earlier than the snowdrop snowdrop and are larger in size.
-The height of the Elves snowdrop is from 15 to 25 m, the leaves are bluish-green, their width can rarely reach 2 cm, and the flowers of the snowdrop are white, large, spherical.
+Elwes snowdrops can be seen in the forests of Asia Minor, and they begin to bloom earlier than snowdrops and are larger in size.
+The height of the Elwes snowdrop is from 15 to 25 m, the leaves are bluish-green, their width can rarely reach 2 cm, and the snowdrop flowers are white, large, spherical.

 Plants of the Red Book

-The forest snowdrop turned out to be a victim of human love, because after a harsh snowy winter, people who are hungry for greenery are not averse to bringing a bouquet of snowdrops home and decorating their apartment with them.
-They are plucked in vain - by this time the forest snowdrop had just appeared, it didn’t look special, because it hadn’t bloomed yet, and these flowers didn’t last long - just a few days.
+The forest snowdrop turned out to be a victim of human love, because after a harsh snowy winter, people hungry for greenery are not averse to bringing home a bouquet of snowdrops and decorating their apartment with them.
+They are picked completely in vain - by this time the forest snowdrop has just appeared, it does not have a special appearance, since it has not yet bloomed, and these flowers do not last long - only a few days.

-If the forest snowdrop used to grow in many countries, now there are extremely few galanthus left, because people, picking them up to make a bouquet of snowdrops, also often spoil the bulb, completely rendering it unusable.
+If the snowdrop is forest used to grow up in many countries, now there are extremely few galanthus left, since people, picking them to make a bouquet of snowdrops, also often spoil the bulb, rendering it completely unusable.

-These plants are especially affected in early spring, during the spring holidays, when on March 8 women are presented with these delicate-looking flowers.
+These plants suffer especially at the beginning of spring, during the spring holidays, when on March 8 women are given these delicate-looking flowers.

-When buying a forest snowdrop, you must always keep in mind that poachers thus receive a good income and a tangible incentive to find and dig snowdrops in the snow next year and bring them to the city (no fines prescribed by law frighten them, because the benefit is still greater).
+When buying forest snowdrops, you must always keep in mind that poachers thus receive a good income and a tangible incentive to find, dig up snowdrops in the snow next year and bring them to the city (no fines provided for by law scare them, after all, the benefit is still greater).

-If you really want to please yourself and your loved ones with galanthus and bring home a bouquet of snowdrops, you can buy plants grown in greenhouses (to make sure that the seller is not a scammer, just ask him for a certificate).
-Florists - this plant is grown with pleasure, because it is not very difficult to do.
+If you really want to please yourself and your loved ones with galanthus and bring home a bouquet of snowdrops, you can purchase plants grown in greenhouses (to make sure that the seller is not a scammer, just ask him for a certificate).
+Flower growers grow this plant with pleasure, since it is not very difficult to do.

-Flowers are not absolutely unpretentious: despite the fact that they tolerate changes in weather and temperature well, they are very demanding on the ground - therefore, flower growers for planting these flowers specially purchase a snowdrop greenhouse, ideal for installation in the ground or in a greenhouse (it prevents the soil from overcooling and creates optimal conditions for growing galanthus).
+Flowers are not absolutely unpretentious: despite the fact that they tolerate changes in weather and temperature well, they are very demanding of the soil - therefore, to plant these flowers, gardeners specially purchase a snowdrop greenhouse, ideal for installation in the ground or in a greenhouse (it prevents the soil from overcooling and creates optimal conditions for growing galanthus).

 Before planting the bulbs, the soil is well fertilized with peat or humus.
-It is highly undesirable to plant these plants in the spring during the flowering period, since they rarely take root and almost always die.
-A snowdrop is transplanted into a greenhouse after the leaves of the flower die off (mid-summer), when the old roots of the snowdrops have already died out, and the new ones have not yet appeared.
+It is extremely undesirable to plant these plants in the spring during the flowering period, since they rarely take root and almost always die.
+A snowdrop is transplanted into a greenhouse after the leaves of the flower have died (mid-summer), when the old snowdrop roots have already died off and new ones have not yet appeared.

-Given that the dried bulbs take root hard (and they are sold mainly in this condition), they should be planted in the ground immediately after purchase to a depth of 6 to 8 cm.
-Flower growers recommend transplanting snowdrop plants every five to six years.
-Snowdrops grow well without a transplant and for a longer period.
+Considering that it is difficult for dried bulbs to take root (and they are mostly sold in this condition), they should be planted in the ground immediately after purchase to a depth of 6 to 8 cm.
+Flower growers recommend replanting snowdrop plants once every five to six years.
+Snowdrops grow well without transplanting and for a longer period.

-These plants can also be planted with seeds - but in this case you will have to be patient: the seedlings will bloom at best in the third year.
-Seeds should be sown immediately after they are harvested, as they quickly become unusable and lose their germination capacity.
+These plants can also be planted with seeds - but in this case you will have to be patient: the seedlings will bloom in best case scenario in the third year.
+Seeds must be sown immediately after they are collected, as they very quickly become unusable and lose their viability.

-Everyone knows the photo of which is even in the children's primer.
-This small beautiful plant is the first to come to life after winter.
-At first it releases a couple of leaves, and very soon blooms with white bells with drooping heads.
-He is not afraid of either winter frosts or snow.
-And if numerous white bells carpet a sure sign that spring is near.
+Everyone knows whose photo is even in the children's primer.
+It's small beautiful plant first to come to life after winter.
+First it produces a couple of leaves, and very soon it blooms with white bells with drooping heads.
+He's not afraid of anything winter frosts, nor snow.
+And if numerous white bells carpet sure sign that spring is coming.
 After all, it is the snowdrop flower that warns us about the approach of warm days.

 Description

 Scientifically, this plant is called galanthus.
-It belongs to the genus of perennial herbs from the Amaryllis family, which combines eighteen subspecies.
-The plant is most common in the Crimea, the Caucasus and most of the species - about sixteen - is found in the Caucasus.
+It belongs to the genus of perennial herbs from the Amaryllis family, which unites eighteen subspecies.
+The plant is most common in the Crimea, the Caucasus and the Most species - about sixteen - are found in the Caucasus.

 No one names the exact number of varieties of this plant.
-The snowdrop flower so beloved by us, whose photo even children recognize, is a low herbaceous culture with two linear leaves up to twenty centimeters long.
-They come out immediately, at the same time as the peduncles.
+The snowdrop flower, so beloved by us, the photo of which even children will recognize, is a low herbaceous plant with two linear leaves up to twenty centimeters long.
+They come out immediately, simultaneously with the flower stalks.

-Single, drooping bells have a white perianth, consisting of six leaves.
-Three of the outer ones are elliptical or obovate, while the inner ones are wedge-shaped and have a green speck at the top.
-Snowdrop is a flower with a pleasant, but very faint smell.
-It has rounded fleshy fruits in the form of a box with three compartments.
+Single, drooping bells have a white perianth consisting of six leaflets.
+The outer three are elliptical or obovate, while the inner ones are wedge-shaped and have a green spot at the top.
+Snowdrop is a flower with a pleasant, but very weak scent.
+It has round, fleshy fruits in the form of a box with three compartments.
 They contain a few black seeds.
-The latter have a succulent appendage to attract ants, which pull them apart and thus spread the plants.
+The latter have a succulent appendage to attract ants, which take them away and thus spread the plants.

 The snowdrop flower has ovoid or conical bulbs, which are a compact group of modified leaves planted on one common base.